-- 25.1 the Mayor; or - 25.2 if the Mayor is not present, the Deputy Mayor; or - 25.3 if neither the Mayor or the Deputy Mayor is present, those Councillors present; or - 25.4 if there are no Councillors present, the Chief Executive Officer, or, in the absence of the Chief Executive Officer, a Director, must adjourn the Council Meeting for a period not exceeding seven (7) days from the date of the adjournment.
+- 26.1 the Mayor; or - 26.2 if the Mayor is not present, the Deputy Mayor, or - 26.3 if neither the Mayor or the Deputy Mayor is present, and an Acting Chair has not been elected, those Councillors present; or - 26.4 if there are no Councillors present, the Chief Executive Officer, or, in the absence of the Chief Executive Officer, a Director, must adjourn the Council Meeting for a period not exceeding seven (7) days from the date of the adjournment.

-26. Inability to Maintain a Quorum
+27. Inability to Maintain a Quorum

-Where during any Council Meeting or following any adjournment of a Council Meeting, a Quorum is lost and cannot be regained within 30 minutes:
+Where during any Council Meeting or any adjournment of a Council Meeting, a Quorum is lost and cannot be regained within 30 minutes, rule 26 will apply.